Disciple (band): Later works (2000–2013)

 The band released their third studio album, By God, on February 6, 2001, which went on to win the Inspirational Life Award in 2001 and earned them two No. 1 Christian rock hits with the songs "By God" and "God of Elijah", and two Dove Awards nominations.

-The band later released Back Again on February 25, 2003, on their own record label, Slain Records, which earned two No. 1 Christian rock hits with the songs "Back Again" and "Wait".
+The band released Back Again on February 25, 2003, on their own record label, Slain Records; it was produced by Travis Wyrick in his Knoxville studio.
+It earned two No. 1 Christian rock hits with the songs "Back Again" and "Wait".
+In a review for Cross Rhythms, David Cranson described the album's musical style as a mix of "Rage Against The Machine, Bride, Metallica, P.O.D. styles with Luke Easter (Tourniquet) cum Kelly Jones (Stereophonics) vocals", and gave it 9/10.
 Kevin Young agreed with the album being called the band's Back in Black album in a 2008 radio interview with The Full Armor of God Broadcast.
+Comparing the band's 2019 album Love Letter Kill Shot to the band's past output, Christopher Smith of Jesusfreakhideout.com cites Back Again as an example of the band's heavier sound.
 In October 2003 Disciple added bassist Joey Fife to the trio.

 Disciple signed with INO Records and released their self-titled Disciple on June 7, 2005.
 This album featured three No. 1 Christian rock hits with the songs "The Wait Is Over", "Into Black", and "Rise Up", and two Dove Awards nominations.
 "The Wait Is Over" was the most-played Christian rock song of 2005.

 They released Scars Remain on November 7, 2006.
 The song "After the World" was the eighth most played song on Christian Hit Radio stations in 2007 and was the band's first Christian CHR Radio No. 1 Hit.
 Scars Remain, the album, has so far earned one Christian rock No. 1 with the song "Love Hate (On and On)" and two Dove Awards nominations.
 Scars Remain won the Dove Award for Rock Album of the Year, and was the band's first Dove Award win.

 On January 8, 2008, Young announced in a "Disciple: The Alliance" email that Noah and Fife were stepping down as band members.
 However, Young said that Noah "decided to still be a part of the songwriting process and even play on the recordings."
 He also mentioned that "the songs that [Brad Noah] has been writing for the new Disciple project are somewhere between hard rock and southern rock."
 Also in that announcement was the addition of two new band members, Andrew Welch on guitar, and Israel Beachy on bass.
 With a new line-up, Disciple set off on the Cross the Line Tour with Superchick in March 2008.
 In April 2008, the band also announced the addition of Micah Sannan on guitar as well.